matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 endpoint.
 A homeserver could do this by storing the hash of an event prior to sending it to a client, then ensure any event received by the `/send_pdus` endpoint has a matching hash to one stored previously.

-A homeserver can run out of one-time pseudoIDs used during invites.
-Homeservers should protect against this by attempting to detect malicious activity which seeks to deplete the one-time pseudoID reserves for a user.
-An alternative would be to have a fallback one-time pseudoID.
-The issue with relying on this mitigation is that it could quickly become the case that a client ends up with the same pseudoID in many rooms.
-This is not necessarily an issue unless that user wants to keep their pseudoIDs separate in order to maintain the pseudonymity they provide.
+A homeserver can run out of one-time cryptoIDs used during invites.
+Homeservers should protect against this by attempting to detect malicious activity which seeks to deplete the one-time cryptoID reserves for a user.
+An alternative would be to have a fallback one-time cryptoID.
+The issue with relying on this mitigation is that it could quickly become the case that a client ends up with the same cryptoID in many rooms.
+This is not necessarily an issue unless that user wants to keep their cryptoIDs separate in order to maintain the pseudonymity they provide.

 ## Alternatives